-Latinx dancemakers, arts administrators, and scholars from throughout the region and across the country will gather in Phoenix from April 26-28, 2018, for the inaugural convening of Dance in the Desert, a unique opportunity for the Latinx dance community to come together, deepen relationships, and expand research for the field.
+Latinx dancemakers from across Arizona will gather in Tucson from May 15-19, 2019, for the second annual convening of Dance in the Desert, a unique opportunity for the Latinx dance community to come together, deepen relationships, and expand research for the field.

 I believe Arizona is poised to be a leader in the field of Latinx dance.
 The Latinx community is the second largest ethnic group in the state of Arizona and growing; audiences are changing and so are the dancers.
 Additionally, as a border state, Arizona could be a gateway to dance exchanges with Latin America and beyond.